johnflanagan827/jflanag5.github.io/_pages/projects.md

 # Academic Projects

+Below are a selection of personal projects I completed during my class.
+While it's not an exhaustive list, it primarily features open-ended creative assignments.

-{% for post in site.academic-projects %}
+{% for post in site.academic-projects reversed %}
 {% include archive-single.html %}
 {% endfor %}

-Here is where I will probably store a bunch of personal projects.
-For now, I will have:

-- Intelliblog
-- Spotify Jam
-- Class Search
-- Wordle